 The Opus Card can be used on both the metro and the bus.
 One way tickets are CAD $3.25, so if you’re going to be traversing the city for a few days get the 3-day card for CAD $19.
 You can grab these cards from a fare vending machine or ticket booth attendant at any metro station.

-If you plan to do a ton of sightseeing, purchase the Passeport MTL for more value – If you plan to spend 3 days in Montreal and want to experience the top 10 things to do in Montreal and more, I’d suggest getting the Montreal attraction pass (Passeport MTL).
+If you plan to do a ton of sightseeing, purchase the Passeport MTL for more value – If you plan to spend at least three days in Montreal and you want to experience the top things to do in Montreal, I’d suggest getting the Montreal attraction pass (Passeport MTL).

 Montreal is one of the best foodie cities in Canada – Yes, definitely try the poutine, as Quebec is the province where it originated from, but also make sure to try the diverse culinary scene that’s all over the city (starting with the recommendations listed above!).